-- fill out the required Intent to Participate form and submit it to the Ohio Department of Education by April 1; - complete the CCP application by March 15, which includes submitting a school transcript, ACT, SAT, or ACCUPLACER scores, and Guidance Counselor (if applicable) and Parent Certification forms; - submit a completed medical history form upon acceptance if the student plans to attend classes at the main campus in Mount Vernon.
-Students attending at other locations need to conform to that location's need for appropriate medical information. - Accuplacer scores can only be used for admission to the dual enrollment program, not for traditional undergraduate admission.
+- complete the CCP application by March 15, which includes submitting a school transcript, ACT, SAT, or ACCUPLACER scores, and Guidance Counselor (if applicable) and Parent Certification forms; - submit a completed medical history form upon acceptance if the student plans to attend classes at the main campus in Mount Vernon.
+Students attending at other locations need to conform to that location's need for appropriate medical information.